-No. Service Provision / Activity Objective 1 To ensure that LHC's empowering legislation is appropriate and fit for purpose.
-Review legislation periodically and General Directions annually.
+No Service Provision / Activity Objective 1 Ensure that LHC's empowering legislation is appropriate & fit for purpose To review empowering legislation every 5 years unless circumstances requiring earlier review have been identified.
+Next review due in 2026.
 2 Provide a safe environment for all employees, stakeholders and harbour users.
-To maintain an effective marine safety management system (SMS) based on formal risk assessment that is compliant with the PMSC.
-Consult with stakeholders on the annual SMS and risk assessment review.
-3 Conservancy: Provide a safe and navigable harbour for all users.
-To survey and maintain navigation channels at charted depth.
-Satisfy the GLA minimum availability requirements for aids to navigation.
-Issue LNTM's in a timely manner.
-4 Provide management and/or support in any emergency within the harbour or close to its boundaries.
+To review general directions annually To maintain an effective marine safety management system (SMS) based on formal risk assessment that is compliant with the PMSC.
+Obtain external audit of SMS compliance with PMSC annually.
+To consult with stakeholders on the SMS and 3 Conservancy: Provide a safe and navigable harbour for all users. risk assessment review annually.
+To undertake a bathymetric survey of the navigation channels every two years.
+Through an annual dredging programme and annual pre and post dredge surveys, maintain navigable channels at charted depths.
+Provide the UKHO with survey results within 4 weeks of completion.
+To satisfy the GLA's minimum availability requirements for aids to navigation.
+Report 3 year rolling availability statistics from the THLS system on an annual basis.
+4 Provide management and / or support to any emergency within the harbour or close to its boundaries.
 To maintain emergency response and counter pollution plans and the ability to implement them.
-5 Carry out regular reviews of applicable safety control measures and ensure effectiveness to reduce incidents.
-No serious incidents, major injuries or Tier 2 level pollution incidents as the result of a failure of LHC's SMS and /or of associated LHC safety control measures.
+Exercise Emergency Plan annually.
+Exercise Oil Spill Response Plan with boom deployment annually and notification exercise every 6 months.
+5 Carry out regular reviews of applicable safety control measures and ensure effectiveness to reduce incidents To have no reportable (to HSE/MAIB/MCA) marine incidents, accidents involving serious injury, or Tier 2 pollution incidents as the result of a failure of the SMS or associated safety control measures.
+Review and report through 4 monthly safety committee meetings.
 6 Keep the requirement for a pilotage service under review.
-To reduce the risk of an incident during a commercial vessel movement, through risk assessment and consultation with operators of qualifying vessels, formally review the need for pilotage every 5 years.

-No. Service Provision / Activity Objective 7 Provide safe and cost effective marine services for the benefit of all stakeholders and harbour users.
-To reduce the occurrence of accidents or incidents within commercial marine services activities.
-Regularly review charges.
-8 Provide suitably qualified management structure to the benefit of all stakeholders and harbour users.
-To ensure that those with marine safety responsibilities are competent and trained to undertake their duties.
-9 Seek to reduce the number of workplace accidents annually.
-No incidents requiring staff to take time off work. annenit dinco
+To reduce the risk of an incident during a commercial vessel movement.
+Through risk assessment and consultation with operators of qualifying vessels, undertake a formal review of the need for a pilotage service every 5 years.
+Next review due in 2025 7 Provide safe and cost effective marine services for the benefit of all stakeholders and harbour users To reduce the occurrence of accidents or incidents within commercial marine service activities.
+Review and report through 4 monthly safety committee meetings.
+To review charges on an annual basis as part 8 Provide a suitable qualified of the formal budget process.
+To ensure those with marine safety 0 management structure to the benefit of all stakeholders and harbour users. responsibilities are competent and trained to undertake their activities.
+Review training annually through personal appraisals and the safety committee.
+9 Seek to reduce the number of workplace accidents.
+To have no accidents requiring staff to take time of work.
+Review and report through 4 monthly safety committee meetings.